Percocet is the devil.

 In other words, Percocet is a gateway drug to heroin.

-(Y’all, this book is excellent.
+(Y’all, this book, Clean by David Sheff, is excellent.
 I can’t recommend it enough.
-Super EASY TO READ and full of actionable steps to fight the epidemic of addiction.)
+Super EASY TO READ and full of actionable steps to fight the epidemic of addiction.
+With lots of excellent information on Alcoholism.)

 So here’s my “ask your doctor about” pitch.
 Ladies, talk to your doctor or midwife or doula about Ibuprofen BEFORE going the Percocet route.
 Especially if you’re anti-vomit like me.
 Especially if addiction runs in your family.
 Especially if you are in recovery.